• Thu Nov 21 2024

 Dr Arzu Rana Deuba

-I feel distinctly privileged and honored to be part of the celebration of the Constitution Day of Nepal, which is also our National Day, here in Ottawa in the presence of galaxy of distinguished friends and guests.
+I feel distinctly privileged and honoured to be part of the celebration of the Constitution Day of Nepal, which is also our National Day, here in Ottawa in the presence of a galaxy of distinguished friends and guests.

-The promulgation of the constitution of Nepal in 2015 marks a pivotal moment in Nepal’s history.
-It represents the culmination of decades of struggle and sacrifice of the Nepali people to write a democratic constitution by an inclusive and representative constituent assembly.
-It embodies the collective aspiration of our multi-ethnic, multi-lingual, and multi-cultural nation to build a just, inclusive, and democratic society.
+It represents the culmination of decades of struggle and sacrifice by the Nepali people for a democratic constitution written by an inclusive and representative constituent assembly.

-For us, Constitution is more than a legal text, it is the very bedrock of our nation’s values and collective identity, a living testament to our journey toward democracy, inclusivity, and justice.
-One of the most profound aspects of our constitution is its commitment to universally recognized human rights and freedoms to all individuals regardless of caste, creed, gender, or religion.
+It embodies the collective aspirations of our multi-ethnic, multi-lingual, and multi-cultural nation to build a just, inclusive, and democratic society.
+For us, the Constitution is more than a legal text, it is the very bedrock of our nation’s values and collective identity, a living testament to our journey toward democracy, inclusivity, and justice.

+One of the most profound aspects of our Constitution is its commitment to universally recognized human rights and freedoms for all individuals regardless of caste, creed, gender, or religion.
 It embraces the principles of equality, liberty, and justice, and guarantees equal protection of law.
-The constitution’s emphasis on social justice and inclusion reflects our commitment to building a society where every person can live with dignity and opportunity.
-The Constitution also lays out the framework for the separation of powers among the executive, legislative, and judicial branches of government with appropriate mechanism of checks and balances.
+The Constitution’s emphasis on social justice and inclusion reflects our commitment to building a society where every person can live with dignity and opportunity.

-It transforms Nepal to a federal democratic republic, devolves power to bring decision-making closer to the people, empowers local governments, enhances accountability, and ensures that every citizen has a voice in the governance process.
+The Constitution also lays out the framework for the separation of powers among the executive, legislative, and judicial branches of the government, with appropriate mechanisms for checks and balances.
+The Constitution transformed Nepal into a federal democratic republic, devolved power to bring decision-making closer to the people, empowered local governments, enhanced accountability, and ensured that every citizen has a voice in the governance process.

 Minister for Foreign Affairs Dr. Arzu Rana Deuba was addressing the reception hosted to celebrate the Constitution Day of Nepal in Ottawa, Canada, on 18 September 2024.